Primary page content

 The cost of living in London can be higher than other parts of the UK, although Goldsmiths’ location in New Cross means that the cost is lower than in central London.
 Find out more about London living costs.

 Finance and your visa

-If you are applying for a Tier 4 visa, you will need to be aware of certain financial obligations.
+If you are applying for a Student Visa, you will need to be aware of certain financial obligations.
 Read our visa advice and guidance.
 Remember that your expenses will rise each year.
 Tuition fees are payable each year and may also rise by up to 5% per year.